mattcroat/modern-portfolio/notes.md

 }
 ```

-# Extending a class in Sass
+# Extending a Class in Sass

 ```scss
 // Button styles